DEV-learn-co-students/arrays-loops-in-js-v-000/README.md

 myArr['first'];
   --> 'Hello'
 ```
-*  Create an association so that calling myArr['Greeting'] will return "Hello"
+*  Create an association so that calling myArr['Greeting'] will return "Hello".

 ###3.
 Overwriting:
 *  We can overwrite all the elements of an array simply by giving the array new values.
 Or passing one array into another.